valkey-io/valkey-doc/commands/ft.aggregate.md

 The `SORTBY` stage reorders the records in accordance with a sort key.
 A sort key can be constructed using a number of expressions optionally combined with a direction.

 If the MAX clause is present, then the output is trimmed after the first N records.
-It is more efficient to use the MAX clause than to follow the `SORTBY` stage with a limit stage.
+It is more efficient to use the MAX clause than to follow the sortby stage with a limit stage.

 ## GROUPBY Stage